Languages and Frameworks For Programming in 2021

 Administrative Features and Implementation

-Django will not ask you to decide how you want certain things to be implemented if that's not something you want to do.
+It will not ask you to decide how you want certain things to be implemented.
 Generally speaking, if you are working with a more straightforward project, Django is the Python web framework to go.

 - Require specific tools or libraries